Posted on October 1, 2020

 |Integrating Behavioral and Mental Health||Emergency Preparedness and Response|

 You can attest to the same activity for multiple reporting years unless otherwise specified in the activity documentation.
-Additionally, when reporting as a group in 2019 only one MIPS eligible clinician in the group must complete and attest to an Improvement Activity for the entire group to receive credit for that activity.
+Additionally, when reporting as a group in 2020 at least 50% of the clinicians (in the group or virtual group) must perform the same activity during any continuous 90-day period, or as specified in the activity description, within the same performance period.

 The number of activities required to receive full credit for this category (15 MIPS points) will depend on your practice size and if you have a special status*: